Basil Vatatzes: Bulgarian rebellion

 Soon after he was appointed Domestic of the West (as with his contemporary and co-commander, Alexios Gidos, it is unclear if he was a real Grand Domestic or simply Domestic), based at Adrianople.
 His primary task was to confront the ongoing Bulgarian rebellion in the northern Balkans.

 In 1193 he refused any military support to the rebellion of his brother-in-law Constantine Angelos Doukas, a cousin to the emperor and commander of the Byzantine armies in Philippopolis.
 Doukas proclaimed himself emperor and marched his troops onto Adrianople, but he was betrayed by his followers and surrendered to Isaac II Angelos for a pardon in return.

 In 1194 Isaac II ordered Vatatzes and Gidos to campaign against the Bulgarians.
 The Byzantines were defeated, and Vatatzes was killed at the Battle of Arcadiopolis.

 Family

-He was likely the father of John III Doukas Vatatzes, the future Emperor of Nicaea, as well as of John's two older brothers, the sebastokrator Isaac Doukas Vatatzes, and anonymous middle son, whose daughter married the protovestiarios Alexios Raoul.
+He married a daughter of Isaakios Angelos and was likely the father of John III Doukas Vatatzes, the future Emperor of Nicaea, as well as of John's two older brothers, the sebastokrator Isaac Doukas Vatatzes, and anonymous middle son, whose daughter married the protovestiarios Alexios Raoul.